Cell-Based Therapeutics and Biologic Treatments

-Human cell and tissue biologics are very safe since they are substances natural in our bodies.
+Cell-based therapeutics are considered safe, since they are substances occurring naturally in our bodies.
 Placental tissues come from healthy women with informed consent and no woman or baby is harmed or at risk from collecting the healing tissues.
 The tissues and cells are regulated by the FDA under 21 CFR 1271 within the Center for Biologics Evaluation and Research department.
-Additionally, Aligned Medical Group only uses products from Signature Biologics who abide by the American Association of Tissue Banks, Current Good Manufacturing Practice, Current Good Tissue Practice, and International Organization for Standardization.
+Additionally, Aligned Medical Group only uses products that abide by the American Association of Tissue Banks, Current Good Manufacturing Practice, Current Good Tissue Practice, and International Organization for Standardization.

 Are They Covered by Insurance?

-There are no insurances covering human cell and tissue biologics for orthopedic use.
+There are no insurances covering cell-based therapeutics for orthopedic use.
 Pricing varies, depending on which type (or types) are used.
-Our office provides various financing options so, most patients are able to afford our regenerative services.
+Our office provides various financing options, so most patients are able to afford our regenerative services.

 What Is Included In A Medically Supervised Weight Loss Plan?
 Unlike following the latest fad diet, a medically supervised weight loss plan is a program designed and monitored by qualified healthcare professionals.
 Working with a team of specialists, you’ll take a deep...